ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [set-ansi.bat](../BAT-and-UTIL-files-1/set-ansi.bat):

-Sets all the ansi codes we know to exist.
+Sets envirionment variables (or user functions) for all the ansi codes we know to exist, as well as for our messaging system ([print-message.bat](../BAT-and-UTIL-files-1/print-message.bat)).

 ### 🌟 [set-emojis.bat](../BAT-and-UTIL-files-1/set-emojis.bat):